pluginkollektiv/cachify/README.md

 * Generous use of the filter `esc_html`

 ### 2.2.1 ###
-* Fix for the PHP notice "Call to undefined function is_plugin_active_for_network" on WordPress-Multisite
+* Fix for the PHP notice "Call to undefined function is_plugin_active_for_network" on WordPress Multisite

 ### 2.2.0 ###
 * Toolbar: Display of the "Flush the cachify cache" button on the frontend